 William R. Gapen (Bill), B.A., B.S.W., M.S.W.

 Bill currently is a Professor with the Social Service Worker Program at George Brown College in Toronto, Ontario.
-He is also a part-time faculty member with the School of Social Work at York University and the Centre of Addiction and Mental Health in Toronto.
+He is also a contract faculty member with the School of Social Work at York University and the Centre of Addiction and Mental Health in Toronto.
 He teaches in the areas of mental health, addictions, developmental disabilities, social policy, social administration, and community development.
 He is well published in the area of dual-diagnosis (persons with a developmental disability and mental health needs) and in building community capacity through collaboration and partnerships.
 He has presented his work at conferences nationally and internationally and has consulted in Canada and the United States with developing community partnerships and support networks in social services.
 Currently he is the Director of Community Development and Education at Griffin Mental Health Centre in Toronto, Ontario.
 Recently he has been instrumental in helping to develop in Ontario the Griffin Community Support Network, Peel Crisis Capacity Support Network, York Region Support Services Network and Dufferin Crisis Community Support Network.
 All of these Networks are evolving crisis and transitional support systems for persons with serious mental health issues including various complex needs (e.g. dual-diagnosis, concurrent disorders, physical disabilities).

 Billie-Jean McBride, BASc, BSW, MSW, RSW